A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

 The day before, it will be difficult to travel in the main streets of some larger cities, which are closed to all vehicles in the afternoon in preparation for parties.
 Hotel prices tend to increase at this time, too.
-Some smaller airlines may reduce their schedules also.
+Some smaller airlines may reduce their schedules, either to allow more staff to take time off or because of fewer passengers.

 How will it affect my travel plans?